Taj-ul-Masajid: History

-The mosque was not completed due to a lack of funds, and construction did not resume until 1971.
-The entrance was renovated with motifs from 13th century Syrian mosques donated by the Emir of Kuwait in memory of his late wife.
+The construction work was later on led by Islamic scholar Imran Khan Nadwi, whose brother Salman Khan Nadwi, supervised the constructions.
+The construction was complete by 1958 at an expenditure of 20 million Indian rupees.
+The entrance of the mosque was renovated with motifs from 13th century Syrian mosques donated by the Emir of Kuwait in memory of his late wife.

 During the COVID-19 pandemic, the mosque was used as a vaccination center.

 Architecture

 The Taj-ul-Masajid largely takes inspiration from Mughal architecture.
 The mosque has a pink facade topped by two 18-storey high octagonal minarets with marble domes, an impressive main hallway with attractive pillars, and marble flooring resembling the likes of Jama Masjid in Delhi and the Badshahi Mosque of Lahore.
 It has a courtyard with a large ablution tank in the centre.
 It has a double-storeyed gateway with four recessed archways and nine cusped multifold openings in the main prayer hall.
 The massive pillars in the hall hold 27 ceilings through squinted arches of which 16 ceilings are decorated with ornate petalled designs.

-The mosque also features a zenana (women's gallery), rare given that prayer from home was the norm for women at the time of the mosque's construction.
+The mosque also features a zenana, rare given that prayer from home was the norm for women at the time of the mosque's construction.

 Annual congregation

-The Bhopal Tablighi Ijtema is an annual three-day congregation that draws people from all over the world.
-It was held at Taj-ul-Masajid until it was shifted to Intkhedi outside the city due to shortage of space.
+Bhopal Tablighi Ijtema, an annual three-day congregation of the Tablighi Jamaat was hosted in the Taj-ul-Masajid between 1948 and 2001.
+It was shifted to Intkhedi. outside the city due to shortage of space.